AScustomWorks/AS/README.md

 Fundamental/Autodafe mixer module.
 Mods: graphics, sliders for channel volume, stereo or mono output(L channel outputs L+R signal if R channel is not active).
 Now with main mix mute button.
 Beware,the default setting for each channel volume is at 70% in stead of 0%.
 V 0.5.2: added MIX L & R input to chain mixers without giving up 2 mixer channels.

+### Stereo VU Meter
+V 0.5.3, New module added, Stereo VU Meter made to match the 8CH Mixer.

 ### 16 steps Sequencer
 Fundamental/Autodafe SEQ module.
 Mods: graphics, digital display to show the number of steps selected.
 V 0.5.2: added digital display to show current sequence step so you can run/stop the sequence and tune in the current step.
+V 0.5.3: added edit mode: manual trigger with current step selector buttons and blinking led light to highlight the current step.
+Send a row output to a NYSTHI Hot Tuna and enjoy precise step tuning!

 ### TinySawish
 RODENTMODULES MuO.
 Mods: graphics, smaller panel size.